Healthdirect Free Australian health advice you can count on.

 Be physically active

-Any physical activity in your 40s is better than none.
+Any physical activity is better than none.
+Try to avoid sitting for long periods of time.

-The following health problems are more common in people aged 40 or over, especially if you have other risk factors.
-However, there are also some things you can do to help prevent these conditions from developing:
+Some health problems may become more common in people aged 40 years or over, especially if you have other risk factors.

 Cardiovascular disease